Rishil96/api-development-python/api-notes.md

   - We can connect to postgresql server using psycopg2 library in Python.
   - Create a connection by specifying the parameters necessary for DB Connection and use to connect method to get a connection.
   - Use cursor.execute() method to build SQL Queries and follow up with commit, fetchall, fetchone to run the query.
+  - Use FastAPIs status object return different status codes for different type of tasks.